Dwijeshh/ParkEase/README.md

 - Route generation
 - Navigation to the assigned slot
 - Parking-state management
-- Basic vehicle/occupancy detection
+- Basic vehicle and occupancy detection

-Physical barriers, cloud deployment, advanced payments, and large-scale infrastructure are outside the initial prototype scope.
+Physical barriers, cloud deployment, advanced payment systems, and large-scale infrastructure are outside the initial prototype scope.

 ---